JaredMcB/DDRM/ResearchJournal.md

     ...
 ```

+I also, change some other things about the function to suite what I hope is a refined taste in programing.
+I made the time step `h` an input and took out the inputs `t_start` and `t-stop`.
 With this intact I will now rerun all the analysis before on this richer timeseries.

+1:34 PM - I installed Anaconda so I could install jupytext to reconstitute the Jupyter notebooks and test my data generator.